Fessenden oscillator: Operation

 The Fessenden oscillator somewhat resembled a modern dynamic microphone or dynamic loudspeaker in overall construction.
 A circular metal plate, clamped at its edge, in contact with the water on one side, was attached on the other side to a copper tube, which was free to move in the circular gap of a magnet system.
 The magnet system had a direct-current winding to provide a polarizing magnetic field in the gap, and an alternating current winding that induced currents in the copper tube.
 These induced currents produced a magnetic field that reacted against the polarizing field.
 The resulting force was communicated to the membrane and in turn provided acoustic vibrations into the water.

 Unlike previous underwater sound sources such as underwater bells, the Fessenden oscillator was reversible; the AC winding could be connected to a head set and underwater sounds and echoes could be heard.
-Using this device Fessenden was able to detect icebergs at a distance of about 2 miles, and occasionally detected echoes from the sea floor.
+Using this device Fessenden was able to detect icebergs at a distance of about 2 nmi, and occasionally detected echoes from the sea floor.

 The device could also be used as an underwater telegraph, sending Morse code through the water.
 The Fessenden underwater signalling apparatus, or more usually just "The Fessenden", was fitted to Royal Navy submarines in World War I.

 British K-series submarines were equipped with Fessenden oscillators starting in 1915.
 However, a submarine signalling the surface could be heard by any nearby (enemy) hydrophone, so the system had restricted utility during wartime patrols.